Distributed Run of several Anatella graphs.

 For the second run, the 2 global parameters named “sortvar” and “myMessage” are initialized to, respectively, “education” and “foo bar”.

-The main difference between the above two “control” graphs is the process that controls each iteration of the loop:
+The main difference between the above two “control” graphs is the Acion that controls each iteration of the loop:

 •When using the loopAnatellaGraphAdv action, the process that controls each iteration of the loop is directly the current Anatella process.

 •When using the “Loop Jenkins” action, the process that controls each iteration of the loop is an exterior, third party process: it’s the Jenkins Service.
 This has one big advantage: When Jenkins needs to run an Anatella graph, it can freely decide to run the Anatella graph on the local PC or on any other server where Jenkins is installed&running (this is named “distributed” computations).

 In technical terms, a server where Jenkins is installed&running (and that is thus able to execute an Anatella graph) is called a “node”.